 - check if the JupyterHub IP configuration setting is c.JupyterHub.ip = ''; if it is, try c.
-JupyterHub.ip = '' - Try starting with jupyterhub --ip=0.0.0.0 sudospawner fails to run
+JupyterHub.ip = '' - Try starting with jupyterhub --ip=0.0.0.0 sudospawner fails to run jupyterhub --SudoSpawner.sudospawner_path='/absolute/path/to/sudospawner'

 Note: If this occurs on Ubuntu/Debian, check that the you are using a recent version of node.
 Some versions of Ubuntu/Debian come with a version of node that is very old, and it is necessary to update node.